Chaitannyaa/my-web-app/README.md

-# My Profile Summary on Webpage using Streamlit an app framework in Python
+# My profile summary on webpage using streamlit an app framework in python

 - Streamlit-based webpage showcasing the my technical skills, academic projects, and fun Python projects.
 The webpage is divided into different sections, each with its own container.